maxja/book--the-c-programming-language--by--kernighan-ritchie/README.md

 ##### 1.5.1 File Copying

-The idea of application to pipe input stream and create output using `getchar` and `putchar`.
+The idea of the application is to pipe input stream and create output using `getchar` and `putchar`.
 Application will lock itself via `while` loop until `EOF` (end-of-file) mark.

 `EOF` is a constant defined in standard library `stdio.h`.